Kate Hawkesby: With a daughter in agony, I've seen how swamped our health system is

 Called another one further away: two-hour wait time.
 Called a third - when I asked what the current wait time was she sighed - "at least four hours" she said, "it's chaos in here".

 No kidding.
 We were experiencing nothing other families aren't currently experiencing when trying to access healthcare at the moment.
 Lengthy wait times.
 Lack of staff.
-Over booked GPs.
-Over run EDs.
+Overbooked GPs.
+Overrun EDs.
 Stressed nurses.

 So we reverted back to plan A - see a doctor in a few hours.
 We turned up at our allotted time.
 By this point of course my daughter's injury was causing her extreme pain but as I reminded her, there'd be many others a lot worse off, so we'd just wait.